gallo-json/self-driving-robot/README.md

 ### Why can't you just use YOLOv4-tiny?

 Probably be better to do so.
+YOLOv4-tiny is much smaller than YOLOv3 but I would have to train a new model again.

 ### Why is the PyTorch model better than the TensorRT engine?